sburris0/Flawcastr-public/readme.md

 # FUTURE IMPROVEMENTS

+* Packaging Flawcastr so users can run it in Windows, MacOS, and Linux.

 * Improving the appearance of Flawcastr!
 It’s pretty utilitarian at the moment.

 * Making Flawcastr available via browser rather than a packaged Python app.
 (On that note, when I package Flawcastr as an .exe it approaches 200MB in size, which seems ridiculous!)

 * Developing Flawcastr so it is useful for people outside of New Zealand.
 One of the reasons I’ve made it for a Kiwi audience is because I live in New Zealand.
 Another is because I’m familiar with New Zealand’s regulatory regime and I am confident that Flawcastr won’t trigger any local regulatory issues, whereas I am not sure about other jurisdictions.
 Another important reason is because New Zealand has a unique pension and retirement saving regime, which makes it very simple compared to other countries.
 Specifically, New Zealand has a universal pension regime – so long as you meet the eligibility requirements, you receive the same pension as everyone else, regardless of your asset and income position (with some, but not many, caveats).
 The flip side of this is that because New Zealand is so generous with pension payments, it doesn’t provide the same type of incentives for saving for retirement, such as concessional tax treatment (which is the case for 401Ks, IRAs, and the like).
 Once Flawcastr is shown to be useful for Kiwis, people in other countries might want to make changes to accommodate idiosyncrasies that might relate to their own country(ies).
+One way I envision doing this is having dedicated ~calcs.py and ~viz_widgets.py modules for each location - eg, calcs_nz.py and viz_widgets_nz.py, calcs_australia.py and viz_widgets_australia.py, etc, which are called upon based on an overarching variable chosen by the users - which country they are baesd in.
+This might require some additional tweaks in other modules, but I envision that after these tweaks it should be possible to keep country-specific changes limited to one or two modules only, keeping all other modules applicable for all.

 * Improving wording throughout the app – ie, for the right column, explanations when users hover over certain variables (not to mention, how these explanations are triggered! they are currently inconsistent), and improved documentation.